ahadb/modern-javascript/general-patterns/README.md

 let parallelogram = new Polygon(400, 300);
 ```

-iii.
-Variables should be declared before they are used and should be descriptive preferably variables should be alphabetical order
+4.3 Variables should be declared before they are used and should be descriptive preferably variables should be alphabetical order
 ```javascript
 const age = 0;
 const adult = true;